Art051/my-app/README.md

 - Develop some knowledge of Vaadin while making the project, then host project on AWS.
 - Fulfill promise of making a bingo game generator for someone to use to save them time.

-#### TO-DO
+## TO-DO
+- Figure out hosting for web-app.
+- Implement a way to limit the number of CSV + PDFs created/stored to preserve app size.
+- Implement new generated file/folder structure to make viewing PDFs and CSVs separately possible.
-- Generate PDF containing tables representing each card generated.
+- ~Generate PDF containing tables representing each card generated.~
-- ~Refactor and tidy up a lot.~ Tidied up a little bit.
+- ~Refactor and tidy up a lot.~ Tidied up a little.
 - ~Figure out binding of boolean fields.~ Done